lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4 id="createMetaindex">createMetaindex</h4>

 <!--include-svg src="./svgfiles/metaindexCreateCommand.svg" target="./diagrams/metaindexCreateCommand.svg" alt="syntax diagram for create metaindex command" layout="@break@" -->
-Create a metaindex on the objects in the specified {{site.data.keyword.cos_short}} location or on a table.
-You need to specify the required metaindex type for each column you like to create the metaindex information.
-Create the index on columns which are used for predicates in the SQL statements.
+Create an index on the objects in the specified {{site.data.keyword.cos_short}} location or on a table.
+Specify the required index type for each column that you want to create the metaindex information for.
+Create the index on columns that are used for predicates in the SQL statements.

 <!--include-svg src="./svgfiles/metaindexIndextype.svg" target="./diagrams/metaindexIndextype.svg" alt="syntax diagram for the different index types" layout="@break@" -->
-* MINMAX : Stores minimum or maximum values for a column for orderable types
+* MINMAX: Stores minimum or maximum values for a column for orderable types.
-* VALUELIST : Stores the list of unique values for the column for all types
+* VALUELIST: Stores the list of unique values for the column for all types.
-* BLOOMFILTER : Using bloom filter technique for set membership for byte, string, long, integer or short types
+* BLOOMFILTER: Uses bloom filter technique for byte, string, long, integer, or short types.

 ```sql
 -- create an index on the columns temp, lat, lng, vid and city of the metergen sample table